andrasq/node-docs/quickq-scheduler.md

 ---------------

 Quickq is very similar to [`async.queue`](https://npmjs.com/package/async).
-A job queue is constructed with a runner and options, jobs are pushed onto the queue, and are started in arrival order.
+A job queue is constructed with a job runner function and options, jobs are pushed onto the queue, and are started in arrival order.

     var ncalls = 0;
-    function noopJobRunner( jobPayload, callback ) {
+    function myJobRunner( jobPayload, callback ) {
         ncalls += 1;
         callback();
     }

     var Quickq = require('quickq');
-    var queue = new Quickq(noopJobRunner, 10);
+    var queue = new Quickq(myJobRunner, 10);
     queue.push({a:1});
     queue.push({a:2});